jonathanw82/network_test/README.md

 After 8 times if a connection is not detected, the program will display, no internet connection and then close.

 After writing the program it was then converted to a (.exe) file, by auto-py-to-exe to make the program easily executable on a windows platform.
+##

+Originally I added a file called opencmd.py that opened a Windows command prompt and started the loop.exe. however, I soon realised this was not necessary as the loop.exe booted in the correct manner as intended.

+So the file opencmd is now redundant, however, I have left it in as a reminder to myself of how the windows command line can be run from a python file.

 #### The users goals of this program are: